hemanthpruthvi/Stepper-Motor-Controller/readme.md

 # Generic Stepper Motor Controller for Multi-Axis Motion
-The project describes a simple and complete solution to multi-axis motion control using generic stepper-motor based mounts with off-the-shelf motor drives.
-The hardware system looks like:
+The project describes a simple and complete solution to multi-axis motion control using generic stepper-motor based mounts with off-the-shelf motor drives, a system that looks like the following.

 Motion controller &rarr; Stepper motor drive &rarr; Motorized rotation/translation stage